shashank-ssriva/lognotify/README.md

 ## Introduction

 Wouldn't it be super convenient if you are working on your web-app code & you see a notification popping up on your screen with the exact error, in the realtime whenever there is an error in your log?
 It personally find it very helpful because I can get to know why my application is not working.
-Whenever an error is encountered, the pop-up message tells me about it right away :-)
+Whenever an error is encountered, the pop-up message tells me about it right away :wink:

 lognotify is a simple utility (*& my first ever Python script*) that displays a pop-up notification showing me the exact error message in real-time while I am working on my PHP web-app.
 This utility is very simple, small & highly customisable.
 You can customise it to tailor to your specific needs.
 For example, you can customise it to monitor your system logs, Apache logs, MySQL logs & potentially an log-file.